NotVyx/COM617/README.md

 This repo is part of Solent module COM617 and is split into two key sections

-`Deployment` Contains everything to do with Kubernetes / OpenNMS deployment files.
+`Deployment` Contains everything to do with Kubernetes / OpenNMS deployment files.<br />
 `OpenTofu` Contains all the files for the infrastructure as code deployment within AWS.

 # Getting Started